Stravaiger Poetry

 An gied us the sangbyrd tae brek hauntin silence

-O, a' men behaud the airt o Mither Natur
+O, aw men behaud the airt o beauteous natur

-An a' ken tae, thit nae man cuid eer tame hir
+An aw ken tae, thit nae man cuid it bi tam'd fir

 Sic precious a gift shuid neer bi taen fir grantit